jukrb0x/dotfiles-macos-intel/README.md

 ## `.config`
-This is a good practice
+This is a good practice to put some dotfiles under a special directory and symlink them to `$HOME`.
-Some application configs are populated in this directory.

 # Tips